 You will, of course, have to contribute to your workers' pensions in line with the law.
-The combined employer/employee minimum contribution from April 2018 is 5% of qualifying earnings of which the employer must pay at least 2%.
-The minimum employer contribution is due to rise to 3% from April 2019.
+The combined employer/employee minimum contribution is 8% of qualifying earnings of which the employer must pay at least 3%.

-At present, if the employer makes only the minimum contribution, the employee has to make contributions of 3% of their qualifying earnings to bring the total to 5%.
+If the employer makes only the minimum contribution, the employee has to make contributions of 5% of their qualifying earnings to bring the total to 8%.
 There is tax relief on employee contributions.
-This minimum level is set to rise to a total contribution of 8% by April 2019 when employers will have to pay a minimum of 3%, the Government 1% and employees the remaining contribution.

-Qualifying earnings are classed as gross earnings (before income tax and national insurance contributions are deducted) between £6,032 and £4384 per year.
-The qualifying earning levels will be reviewed on a yearly basis, expected to be inline with the lower and upper earnings limits for NIC purposes.
+Qualifying earnings are classed as gross earnings (before income tax and national insurance contributions are deducted) between £6,240 and £50,000 per year.
+The qualifying earning levels are reviewed on a yearly basis inline with the lower and upper earnings limits for NIC purposes.